realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 - Revenge, resentment, or withdrawal
 - Creativity, play, and expression

 Local ends are not inherently moral, healthy, prosocial, or admirable.
-They are structurally important because they **organize energy and action under constraint**.
+They are structurally important because they **organize capacity and action under constraint**.

+---

+## Ideas as Local Ends

+Local ends are not limited to external actions or outcomes.

+**Ideas themselves can function as local ends.**

+Examples include:
+- Thinking and idea exploration
+- Understanding reality
+- Managing energy or attention
+- Expanding or protecting capacity
+- Optimizing systems or self-regulation
+- The idea of balance itself

+When an idea can continuously absorb attention, cognition, and focus, it functions as a stabilizing local end just as effectively as any physical activity.

+In such cases:
+- Salience may stabilize primarily within the mental domain
+- Other local ends (movement, rest, social engagement) may be backgrounded
+- Future-facing constraints may remain non-salient until enforcement occurs

+This is not denial or pathology.
+It is **salience operating normally under constraint**.

 ---